 If these changes don’t improve your blood pressure levels over time, Dr. Walker may recommend medications to help relax your blood vessels to improve blood flow.

-To find out more about available treatment options for high blood pressure at Walker Family Care, schedule an appointment online or by phone today.
+To find out more about available treatment options for high blood pressure at Walker Family Care, schedule an appointment by phone today.